SavvyPlus/wiki4/aws-infrastructure/loaders.md

 # Invoice Loader
 Github link: https://github.com/SavvyPlus/etl-invoice-loader/tree/dex_cfn_savvyplus
 The invoice loader querys the InvoiceLoader.dbo.InvoiceLoaderJobs first to get the job defination.
+And it has a threshold `MAX_CHUNK_LENGTH`, if the `RAW_EDI_MAX_LENGTH` is bigger than 6000 lines(changeable), it will split the inovice into separate invoices files.
 ## Upload Instruction
 1. Prepare the invoice csv files
 2. Log in to the AWS account(SavvyPlus).
 Open the s3 bucket **invoice-loader-prod-invoice-loader-savvyplus** and then open the  in folder